 Putting Reproductive Health Back on the Map: A Demand Driven Approach for Increased Funding for Family Planning

-In Tanzania, Pathfinder promotes a more efficient and higher quality service delivery system by increasing national focus on family planning and combining efforts with AIDS initiatives.
+In Tanzania, Pathfinder promoted a more efficient and higher quality service delivery system by increasing national focus on family planning and combining efforts with AIDS initiatives.

 This project provides community-home-based-care for people living with HIV and AIDS and their families.
 Pathfinder also works in the community to reduce the stigma and increase the voice and visibility of people living with HIV and AIDS.

 Pathfinder’s mHealth in Tanzania began in 2008 with funding from the Center for Disease Control.
 The project uses mobile technology to improve communication and reporting between health clinics, home-based care providers and clients.

 This article retrospectively analyzes the scale up of adolescent-friendly contraceptive services in five countries and draws lessons learned to inform implementation and sustainable scale up of HIV and other services for adolescents.

 The purpose of the Working Paper Series is to disseminate work in progress by Pathfinder International staff on critical issues of population, reproductive health, and development.

 This study examined the experiences of adolescents living with HIV in Tanzania in order to identify ways to improve home based care to better meet their needs.